Moros1138/olcPGEX_MiniAudio/README.md

 See the emscripten version [running on the web here](https://www.moros1138.com/demos/olcPGEX_MiniAudio/).

+# This is an olc::PixelGameEngine Extension

+This is an extension module for the awesome and wonderful [olcPixelGameEngine](https://github.com/OneLoneCoder/olcPixelGameEngine) by Javidx9.

+It relies on the equally amazing sound library [miniaudio](https://miniaud.io) by Mackron.

+Go show them lots of love, they work hard for it!

 # Features

 Cross-Platform, out-of-the-box.
 Easily use in your Linux, Windows, MacOS, and Emscripten projects.